AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         QiTypeProperty[] props = {orderProperty, tauProperty, radiansProperty, sinProperty, cosProperty, tanProperty, sinhProperty, coshProperty, tanhProperty}; type.Properties = props;

-If you wanted to nest a user defined type within another QiType, you would begin by defining the contained type as a ``QiType`` using the methods illustrated above, then create a ``QiProperty`` with that type and assign it to the containing class.
+To nest a user-defined type within another QiType, you define the contained type as a ``QiType`` using the methods illustrated above, then create a ``QiProperty`` with that type and assign it to the containing class.